 It can also be a time of real distress for those who wish to have a baby, as it can be mistaken for the start of the next period.

-June is the month of infertility and from the blog of IVF-Spain we want to help clear up the doubts about this important topic for those who are looking for pregnancy, either with the help of medicine and an IVF or without it.
+From the blog of IVF-Spain we want to help clear up the doubts about this important topic for those who are looking for pregnancy, either with the help of medicine and an IVF or without it.

 What is implantation bleeding?